int3h/bash-bookmarks/README.md

 If you delete the directory rerferenced by a bookmark, that bookmark will continue to exist, but will obviously produce and error if you try to `cd` to it.
 You can delete the bookmark itself with `rmbookmark`.

 You can only bookmark your current working directory.
 If there is demand, support may be added for bookmarking arbitrary directories.

+## License/Credit

+There are a number of similar utilities floating around the net.
+This was inspired by a page I've since lost, and adapated heavily for my use.
+If someone recognizes the original script, drop me a line so that I may credit them properly.

+This script is licensed with the OSI-approved BSD 2-Clause License.
+See the LICENSE file for more information.